 - Of course, neither of these communication methods can reach their fullest potential unless the customer has a place to go after the initial message is received.
 This is where the third internet marketing front comes into play.
 Use custom-built forms and landing pages to encourage customers to act on those emails, social media messages and other forms of communication and sign up for more updates and news.
 Be transparent, friendly and helpful, and offer unique forms and landing pages for each holiday and special promotion.
 Trust us, your customers will notice.

 With these basic tips in mind, and a veritable multiverse of content available on our website, we hope that we've helped to make your marketing nightmare before Christmas a little more jolly and a little less frightful.
 Remember, this post can be used for any holiday, we just happened to be focused on Black Friday and Cyber Monday.
-Sign up for a free holiday marketing demo on our Black Friday page!
+Sign up for a free holiday marketing demo below!
 Then check out our marketing automation page to get a bigger picture view of how we can help your holiday marketing.